yanlab19870714/Tthinker/README.md

 <img src="imgs/img2.PNG" width="450" height="300" />
 </p>

-- **The `app_qc` folder**: This is the application code for mining maximal quasi-cliques, which runs on top of T-thinker.
+- **The `app_qc` folder**: this is the application code for mining maximal quasi-cliques, which runs on top of T-thinker.
 The figure below shows an example of the second largest quasi-clique for the [Arxiv GR-QC](https://snap.stanford.edu/data/ca-GrQc.html) dataset (arXiv collaboration network) found by our application code.

 <p align="center">
 <img src="imgs/img1.PNG" width="450" height="300" />
 </p>

-- **The `app_kernel` folder**: This is the application code for kernel expansion, which uses the top-*k* maximal quasi-cliques found by `app_qc` as seeds, to grow maximal quasi-cliques with a smaller *γ*.
+- **The `app_kernel` folder**: this is the application code for kernel expansion, which uses the top-*k* maximal quasi-cliques found by `app_qc` as seeds, to grow maximal quasi-cliques with a smaller *γ*.
 This idea was originally proposed by [Sanei-Mehri et al.](https://arxiv.org/abs/1808.09531) to speed up mining of large quasi-cliques, and we improved the method to avoid redundant search space exploration.

 - **maximal_check**: This is the postprocessing step, used to remove non-maximal quasi-cliques from the output of `app_qc` and `app_kernel`.

 ## Compilation
-For each folder, `app_qc`, `app_kernel` and `maximal_check`, there is a Makefile.
+In each folder, `app_qc`, `app_kernel` and `maximal_check`, there is a Makefile.
 Just enter each folder and use the command `make` to compile, and a program named `run` will be generated.

 ## Execution
 Workflow A: Mine Maximal Quasi-Cliques Directly